christianheinrichs/ogcproj/README.txt

 Considerations

-Make sure to check your GoldSrc and Source games installation paths and compare them to the ones in the script, because depending on your configuration you might for example have Counter-Strike installed in the default Steam directory, yet Counter-Strike: Source or Half-Life 2 in a custom Steam library folder.
-The relevant variables you want to look for are %steamdir% and %steamlibdir% in the backup and install script.
+Make sure to check your ‘GoldSrc’ and ‘Source’ games installation paths and compare them to the ones in the script, because depending on your configuration you might for example have ‘Counter-Strike’ installed in the default Steam directory, yet ‘Counter-Strike: Source’ or ‘Half-Life 2’ in a custom Steam library folder.
+The relevant variables you want to look for are %steamdir% and
+%steamlibdir% in the backup and install script.
 If you know what you’re doing, you can define additional variables yourself, if, for example you have two or more additional Steam library folders.

 On a conclusional note, this project is not perfect.
 Some things might or might not work.
 Something might break.
 As always, keep multiple backups as to not